maayanassraf/Segole/README.md

 - Install Grafana Helm chart.

 Applying Grafana helm chart uses the `grafana_values.yaml`, under the `deployment/k8s` folder.
-Those values implementing persistence storage for grafana, `Prometheus` local server (which implemented by helm) as a datasource, and defining an already existing dashboard from grafana as a dashboard for cluster monitoring.
+Those values implementing persistence storage for grafana, `Prometheus` local server (which already implemented by helm) as a datasource, and defining an already existing dashboard from grafana as a dashboard for cluster monitoring.

 Watch the above `Step by Step Guide` section for adding the automated ansible implementation for the monitoring.